StanislawSwierc/it-is-not-overengineering/2018/2018-10-14 - IDisposable monad/IDisposable monad.md

 First of all, There was no difference between `Middleware<T>` and `IUsable<T>`.
 This was a great news because it means that the extra state required to implement `IUsable<T>` balances the impact of `dynamic` in `Middleware<T>`.
 Second, very practical observation, was that there was no difference between composing usables with `AsUsableOnce` or by creating a custom class.
 Finally, both `Middleware<T>` and `Usable<T>` showed noticeable improvement from the classical `using` statement.
 This one is hard for me to trust, but I haven't spot anything wrong in the benchmark to reject this result so I decided to keep it here.

-## Conclusions
+# Conclusions

 Though this post I wanted to demonstrate that it is possible to implement the `Middleware<T>` pattern in a type-safe way without falling back to `dynamic`.
 Solution involved combining Object-Oriented code with Functional Programming concepts to work around limitations of C# type system.
-Although `IUsable<T>` was defined as an interface and not a delegate, I could define necessary operators to fully implement monad pattern and enable monadic composition through LINQ expressions.
+Although `IUsable<T>` was defined as an interface and not a delegate, I could define necessary operators to fully implement monad pattern and enable composition through LINQ expressions.

 One could think why to go through all this effort to implement this pattern when you can simply use `using` statement to manage the lifetime of your resources.
 I'll answer with a citation from Enrico's book because I think he captured it well.

 > One fundamental difference between the functional and imperative style is that imperative code relies on statements; functional code relies on expressions.
 In essence, expressions have a value; statements don’t.
-While expressions such as function calls can have side effects, statements only have side effects, so they don’t compose.
+While expressions such as function calls can have side effects, statements only have side effects, so they don’t compose.<br>
->
+><br>
 >*~Functional Programming in C#: How to write better C# code; section 5.5.1.
 Expressions vs. statements*

 Yes, it is all about side-effects and composition!
 Next time I will show how we can add few specialized operators to help us with `IDisposable` composition.
 This will allow us to skip the `AsUsableOnece` used throughout examples in this post.